How to Calculate Interest on a Loan in Excel (5 Methods)

 Calculate Compound Interest Using FV Function

-• Then upon clicking ENTER, we will get the compound interest for the period.
+• After entering the formula and pressing ENTER, you’ll get the compound interest for the first month.

 Compound Interest of a Loan Using FV Function